Amaragance682/hugbunadarverkefni1/readme.md

-assignment 2 contribution distribution:
+git was being stupid so sorry for one big dump but anyways, assignment 2 contribution distribution is like this:

-ragnar
+ragnar:
-Login og user functionality
+- Login og user functionality
-Security handling and checks
+- Security handling and checks
-JWT stuff
+- JWT stuff
-ShiftService og TaskService
+- ShiftService og TaskService mostly

-egill
+egill:
-db design and architecture
+- db design and architecture
-endpoints so far and basic controller setup
+- endpoints so far and basic controller setup

-daniel
+daniel:
-Entities and repos according to db (boilerplate stuff eins og mappers)
+- Entities and repos according to db (boilerplate stuff eins og mappers)

-oli
+oli:
-rest of services (not user-related and shiftservice/taskservice)
+- rest of services (not user-related and shiftservice/taskservice)

 dtos were just made in cooperation